brinvex/brinvex-fintracker/README.md

 #### IBKR - Account ID change
 On August 1, 2024, Interactive Brokers Ireland Limited (IBIE) and Interactive Brokers Central Europe Zrt.
-(IBCE) merged into a single entity, with all former IBCE clients now serviced by IBIE.
+(IBCE) merged into a single entity.
-As a result, former IBCE clients will be assigned new Account IDs under IBIE.
+All former IBCE clients were moved to IBIE, and they got new Account IDs under IBIE.
 https://www.ibkrguides.com/kb/merger-of-two-eu-broker-dealers.htm

-To manage such transitions, we utilize the recursive structure ````IbkrAccount.Migration````.
+If such a scenario occurs again, be aware that IBKR reports may appear inconsistent and unstable for a period.
+It is advisable to wait a few days before using them, allowing time for reports of old accounts to stabilize and new account reports to include all important data.
+In 2024, a 14-day waiting period was sufficient for the reports to consolidate.